rothcharlie1/mates-rov-website/README.md

 I'm gonna get Charlie to move the actual repository to the organization later so we have the real thing and not a forked version of it.

 But basically here's the website so far.
-The plan is to work on it a bunch over the break and hopefully have a barebones functional one by the competition.
-It's not a priority, though, the robot should definitely come first.
+It's more of a long-term project so we don't need it right now.

-And there's obviously a lot of problems at the moment, lol.
+And there's obviously a lot of problems at the moment with formatting and, well, everything.

 https://matesrobotics.github.io/robotics-website/